popitsch/rnalib/docs/readme.rst

 The source code is `available on GitHub <https://github.com/popitsch/rnalib>`_.

-You can then import the library in your python code:
+You can import the library as follows:

 .. code:: python